microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

 ## Practice

 In this workshop, you used already provided questions to guide your EDA.
 Sometimes this is not the case.
-Try generating questions of your own and answering them using the data visualisation and transformation skills you have acquire in this module.
+Try generating questions of your own and answering them using the data visualization and transformation skills you have acquire in this module.
 What new insights do you reveal?

 ## Feedback